 Mr. Qavvik: Thank you, Mr. Speaker.
 My questions this morning are for the Minister of Community and Government Services.
-As the minister is aware, his department's municipal parking garage program provides funding for municipalities to construct shelters for municipal service vehicles and mobile equipment.
+As the minister is aware, his department's Municipal Parking Garage Program provides funding for municipalities to construct shelters for municipal service vehicles and mobile equipment.
 This is an essential program that I fully support.

-When I raised this issue during last year's fall sitting, the minister indicated that the Municipality of Sanikiluaq had submitted an application under the program and that \$39,950.00 in initial design funding has been approved.
+When I raised this issue during last year's fall sitting, the minister indicated that the Municipality of Sanikiluaq had submitted an application under the program and that \$39,950 in initial design funding had been approved.